 Ever wondered what a doctor wrote about you during your appointment or after your visit?

-In the next six months, Spectrum Health plans to unveil an open-notes program that allows patients to see the notes a physician wrote during or after a visit, Welscott said.
+Spectrum Health has an open-notes program that allows patients to see the notes a physician wrote during or after a visit, Welscott said.

-A 2015 study by George Washington University and the University of Oregon showed that when patients were engaged in managing and tracking their health care, they became healthier—and health care costs plummeted as much as 31 percent.
+A 2015 study by George Washington University and the University of Oregon showed that when patients were engaged in managing and tracking their health care, they became healthier—and health care costs plummeted as much as 31%.

 These sorts of results are behind Spectrum Health’s push for more transparency, Welscott said.